 In the previous post we booted the installation disk in qemu.
 But the installation disk was read-only.
 In this post we install Plan 9 to a new virtual disk so that it is writable.
 We will be able to save work on it.

-1. Create a qcow2 disk of a certain size: qemu-img create -f qcow2 disk.qcow2 1024m.
+1. Create a writeable qcow2 disk: qemu-img create -f qcow2 disk.qcow2 1024m.
 The installation may take up about 500 megabytes.

 3. In Plan 9, type inst/start to start the installation.
 Refer to https://www.youtube.com/watch?v=PjVpB3SpAfQ for the process.